lunant/jdoctest/docs/index.rst

     4 passed and 1 failed.
     ***Test Failed*** 1 failures.

-The failure has the file name and the line number.
-We could debug with this informations.
+jDoctest returns the file name and the line number for each failed example.
+We could use this information to debug more efficiently.

 With QUnit
 ----------

-`QUnit`_ is a powerful test suite that used by jQuery's official projects.
+`QUnit`_ is a powerful test suite used by jQuery's official projects.

 jDoctest provides an extension for testing with QUnit.
-The extension is very easy to use.
-Just load ``jdoctest-qunit.js`` and run :meth:`jDoctest.testWithQUnit` on the QUnit template:
+To use this extension, load ``jdoctest-qunit.js``, setup QUnit template, and run :meth:`jDoctest.testWithQUnit`:

 .. sourcecode:: html

     <html>
     <head>
-      <title>jDoctest testing with QUnit</title>
+      <title>jDoctest with QUnit Test Suite</title>
       <link rel="stylesheet" type="text/css" href="qunit.css" />
       <script src="qunit.js"></script>
       <script src="jquery.js"></script>